johnhaldeman/hackfReactAndAngular/README.md

-# hackfReactAndAngular
+# React and Angular: Side-by-side examples - Hackforge Software Guild - January 2018
-React and Angular with Side-by-Side Examples - Hackforge Software Guild -January 2018
+A presentation React and Angular that shows examples of React and Angular code from two side projects side-by-side.
+Presented at the Hackforge Software Guild meeting in January 2018.